redhat-developer/vscode-openshift-tools/README.md

    * `URL -> Delete` - Delete a URL from a Component.
    * `URL -> Open URL` - Click on the icon opens the specific URL in Browser.
+   * `URL -> Describe` - Describe the given URL for the component in terminal window.

 #### Actions available for a Storage in a Component

    * `Storage -> Delete` - Delete a Storage from a Component.
+   * `Storage -> Describe` - Describe the given Storage for the component in terminal window.

 #### Actions available for a Service in an Application